lokimeyburg/raptor/README.md

 -c or --cert_file Certificate file for SSL support.
 This argument is optional, if given, SSL will be enabled

--v or --[no-]verbose This makes Raptor run verbosely, meaning WebSocket frames will be echoed to STDOUT.
-Useful for debugging
+-v or --verbose Useful for debugging
 </pre>